-This course develops string technique and ability and explores string orchestra music designed to challenge students as they progress.
+This course develops string technique and explores string orchestra music designed to challenge students as they progress.
 Music in a variety of styles and historical periods is studied.
-Many opportunities for mentorship and leadership are presented to select students throughout the year and it is expected that students attend performances at various concerts throughout the year as well as weekly sectional rehearsals.
-This course is not open to beginners; at least one year of orchestral training, either ensemble or private, is required.
+Many opportunities for mentorship and leadership are presented to select students throughout the year and it is expected that students attend all performances at various concerts throughout the year as well as weekly sectional rehearsals.